potterjane/bobs-and-bangs/testing.md

 ### Other Evaluation services via Lighthouse
 - [Lighthouse in ChromeDev Tools](https://developers.google.com/web/tools/lighthouse#devtools) was also used to evaluate performance, best practices and SEO on all of the website's pages in incognito mode.
-**The report generated a Performance rate an average of 96 out of 100.**
+**The report generated a Performance rate an average of 96 out of 100 for this website.**
-**The report generated a Best Practices rate of 100 out of 100.**
+**The report generated a Best Practices rate of 100 out of 100 for this website.**
-**The report generated a SEO rate of 100 out of 100.**
+**The report generated a SEO rate of 100 out of 100 for this website.**

 ## User Stories Testing
-In this section, this developer manually tests all the user stories described on the [README](README.md) page, under the UX section.
+In this section, this developer manually tested all the user stories described on the [README](README.md) page, under the UX section.

 As a new or retained customer, I want:
 1. To be able to know the background of the company, their price list of services, what other customers think of their services via reviews or social links,